astronomer/docs/learn/custom-xcom-backends-tutorial.md

     ]}>
 <TabItem value="aws">

-For Airflow to be able to use your custom XComs backend it is necessary to define an XCom backend class which inherits from the `BaseXCom` class.
+For Airflow to use your custom XCom backend, you need to define an XCom backend class which inherits from the `BaseXCom` class.

-1. In your Astro project create a new file in the `include` directory called `s3_xcom_backend_json.py`.
+1. In your Astro project, create a new file in the `include` directory called `s3_xcom_backend_json.py`.

 2. Copy paste the following code into the file: